hundredrabbits/thebook/north_pacific_logbook.md

 Rose with the sun, and went outside to steer us northeast.
 Wind has lessened, I guess yesterday's calmer weather was delayed to today.
 Waves are big but round, manageable.

 ##### 0230
 Devine wakes up, we have oatmeal and coffee as we check the weather.
 We make the decision to keep going northeast, what we saw advised this decision.
 I go back out and steer some more, unfurling the jib to 100%.
-Pino glides at 12 km/h (7 kn).
+Pino glides at 7 kn.
 Perfect.
 It would be even better without rain though!
 Can't have it all.

 ##### 0630
 Devine makes lunch, garlic pasta with shredded nori.
 I park Pino and get inside, peeling off my many layers, wet on the outside and gradually dry inside.
 I was wearing 2 sweaters, 1 fleece, foul weather pants, oil skin pants, foul weather jacket, rain jacket over top, wet gloves, hat.
 I wasn't cold wearing this, though I dread having to go to the toilet.
 I usually delay it, waiting until the very last moment before going inside, I beat my way out of my prison of fabric and race to the head.

 ##### 1200
 I make *kiri mochi with soft tofu and kimchi* (see recipes) for dinner.
 I opened the pack of special kiri mochi, sliced thin with kuromame (black beans) in it.
-SO GOOD.
 We did not heave to to eat, as we wanted to keep making progress.
 We ate in turns.

 Rain is consistent.
 I set up a bucket under the main to catch some extra water for washing dishes.
 We've not yet touched our extra 70 L.

 ##### 1400
-Read Cyberiad aloud to Devine, cup of wine in hand, celebrating nothing and anything.
+Read *Cyberiad* aloud to Devine, cup of wine in hand, celebrating nothing and anything.
 Read two shorts, which made me laugh out loud a few times.
 It is beautifully absurd, told in a very clever way.
 Now I understand why it's one of Devine's favorite books.

 I go outside to transfer the collected water from bucket to bin.
 It filled half of a 10 L bin.
 Halfway into the trip, I wished for rain, now I wish it'd stop.
 Everything inside is moist, or thoroughly wet.
 I've got 2 dry and clean dish towels left.
 Must use these sparingly.
 The bowls cannot be allowed to air-dry, as they won't anyway, and will develop rot.